gcsosso/SOAP_GAS/README.md

   * `'neighbours'` : '{(, int, ..., int)}'.
 Same as `'centres'`, only this specifies the neighbour atoms instead.

 Compression options
 The different compression options are discussed in Ref. [[2]](#2).
-Note that `'mu'`=0, `'mu_hat'`=0, `'nu'`=2 and `'nu_hat'`=0 is equivalent to not apply any compression at all.
-  * `'mu'` : int
+  * `'nu_R'` : int
-  * `'mu_hat'` : int
+  * `'nu_S'` : int
-  * `'nu'`: int
-  * `'nu_hat'`: int

-Average option (see Ref. [[1]](#1))
-  * `'average'`: Boolean

 SOAP example
-  * `descDict3 = {'lower' : 2,'upper' : 6,'centres' : '{8, 7, 6, 1, 16, 17, 9}','neighbours' : '{8, 7, 6, 1, 16, 17, 9}','mu' : 0,'mu_hat': 0, 'nu':2, 'nu_hat':0, 'average':True, 'mutationChance': 0.15, 'min_cutoff':5, 'max_cutoff' : 10, 'min_sigma':0.1, 'max_sigma':0.5})`
+  * `descDict = {'lower' : 2,'upper' : 6,'centres' : '{8, 7, 6, 1, 16, 17, 9}','neighbours' : '{8, 7, 6, 1, 16, 17, 9}','mu' : 0,'mu_hat': 0, 'nu':2, 'nu_hat':0, 'mutation_chance': 0.15, 'min_cutoff':5, 'max_cutoff' : 10, 'min_sigma':0.1, 'max_sigma':0.5})`

-GA parameters
-* `numberOfGenerations`: integer.
-The number of generations the GA will run - unless the early stopping criterion (see below) is met.
-* `popSize: integer.
-Population size, i.e. number of individuals (i.e. number of SOAPs or *sets* of SOAPs) for each generation.
-This number does not change across different generations.
-The following equality has to apply at any time:  `popSize = numberChildren x (bestSample + luckyFew)/2`
+* `mutation_chance`: float between 0 and 1.
+Probability (0-1 implies a zero and a 100% chance, respectively) that each one of the SOAP parameters within each SOAP will mutate from one generation to the next.
+The same probability is applied independently to each parameter.

+Two additional dictionaries are required to run the genetic algorithm.
+These are population_parameters and history_parameters.

+population_parameters

+population_parameters = {'best_sample' : int ,'lucky_few' : int, 'population_size' : int, 'number_of_children': int, 'maximise_scores': bool}

-* `bestSample`: integer.
+* `best_sample`: integer.
 The number of individuals that produced the best scores, to be picked as parents (together with some `luckyFew`, see below) for the breeding.
-* `luckyFew: integer.
+* `lucky_few`: integer.
 The number of individuals, selected randomly from the population notwithstanding their score, to be picked as parents for he breeding together with the `bestSample` ones (see above).
 Note that `bestSample+luckyFew` cannot be an odd number because the breeding process relies on pairs of individuals.
+* `population_size`: integer.
+Population size, i.e. number of individuals (i.e. number of SOAPs or *sets* of SOAPs) for each generation.
+This number does not change across different generations.
+The following equality has to apply at any time:  `population_size = numberChildren x (bestSample + luckyFew)/2`
-* `numberChildren`: integer.
+* `number_of_children`: integer.
 The number of individuals generated via the breeding.
-* `'mutationChance'`: float between 0 and 1.
-Probability (0-1 implies a zero and a 100% chance, respectively) that each one of the SOAP parameteres within each SOAP will mutate from one generation to the next.
-The same probability is applied independently to each parameter.
+* `maximise_scores`: bool.
+If true, the GA chooses the highest scoring individuals for breeding.
+If false then the lowest scoring individuals are chosen.

+history_parameters

+history_parameters = {'early_stop' : float, 'early_number' : int, 'min_generations' : int}

-* `earlyStop`: float between 0 and 1.
+* `early_stop`: float between 0 and 1.
 Tolerance criterion for any two generations to be considered equally accurate.
-In conjunction iwth earlyNum (see below) it determines the early stopping criterion for the GA.
+In conjunction with earlyNum (see below) it determines the early stopping criterion for the GA.
 E.g., `earlyStop`=0.04 implies that two generations which best score is within 4% of each other are to be considered as equally accurate.
-* `earlyNum`: integer.
-Number of equally accurate generations (according to the `earlyStopa threshold, see above) that must be generated in order for the GA to stop.
-Note that the `earlyNum` do *not* need to be generated consecutively, but at any point along the GA instead.
+* `early_number`: integer.
+Number of equally accurate generations (according to the `early_stop` threshold, see above) that must be generated in order for the GA to stop.
+Note that the `early_number` do *not* need to be generated consecutively, but at any point along the GA instead.
-* `multiProcessing`: Boolean.
-Enables or Disables the usage of `concurrent.futures` to distribute the computation of the scores for different individuals across different CPUs.
+* `min_generations`: The minimum number of generations that need to elapse before the GA will stop, even if the `early_stop` criteria is met.

+Finally, there are two global parameters that must be specified
+* `descList`: list[dict].
+A list of the descriptor dictionaries used to calculate the SOAPs
+* `num_gens`: integer.
+The number of generations the GA will run - unless the early stopping criterion (see below) is met.

+An example input file is provided in the EXAMPLES folder.

 ## Output files
 * Backed up outputs